Call-for-Code/Embrace-Judicial-Reform/README.md

 escalation](#problem-statement-1)
 2. [Lack of transparent and accurate data available to assess police behavioral infractions](#problem-statement-2)
-3. [People in the Black Community are faced with harsher downstream effects] (#problem-statement-3)
+3. [People in the Black Community are faced with harsher downstream effects](#problem-statement-3)

 ## Problem statement 1